Mount Baker Theatre: Encore Room

 The Encore Room is a 1200 ft2 reception hall or meeting space in the southern portion of the theater.
 It can accommodate 120 people in standard seating and 60-80 seated at tables.
 A kitchen is adjacent to the room.
+The Encore Room is primarily used for serving Concessions during Main Stage performances.

-Walton Theater
+Walton Theatre

 The Walton Theatre is named in honor of Harold and Irene Walton.
 It is a smaller performance space west of the main theater.
 There are attached restrooms and a kitchen.

 Events

-The Mount Baker Theatre hosts a variety events including live theater, concerts, movies, arts festivals, and comedy shows.
+The Mount Baker Theatre has hosted a variety of events over the years, including live theater, concerts, movies, arts festivals, and comedy shows.

+Some notable events include a free show put on by Leo the Lion of MGM Studios on August 27, 1930.

+Architecture

+The Mount Baker Theatre was designed by architect Robert Reamer (who also designed Seattle's 5th Avenue Theatre) in a Moorish–Spanish style.

+The original light that topped the theater's spire was a search light taken from the decommissioned USS Oregon (BB-3), a battleship that served in the Spanish-American War.
+The light was made by the General Electric Company.
+It was purchased at auction in Bremerton while the USS Oregon was docked there in 1926.
+While hoisting the light into place during the construction of the theater, the boom used to lift it broke due to the weight of the light.
+The light crashed into the supportive framing below but was undamaged.
+When installed, the searchlight had a range of about 16 miles when lit.
+On a clear night, the light could be seen as far as Burlington and Blaine.